 As we move into the final days of winter, I am making the most of it.
 Warming and nourishing, there’s nothing like a bowl of homemade soup.
 Some people crave ice cream.
+Some people like cake.
 I just want a really good bowl of soup.

 Spiced with garam masala, today’s soup is literally “heating the body”.
 In Aryurvedic medicine, this spice blend is believed to elevate the body temperature.
 Cinnamon, cardamon, cloves, mace, black pepper, cumin and coriander.
-Even if your temperature doesn’t rise, you’re sure to feel a bit cozier with every spoonful.
+Even if your temperature doesn’t rise, you’ll hopefully feel a bit cozier with every spoonful.

 Roasted Red Pepper Soup